-In 2016/17 there were 2,773 new cancer cases in the Newcastle and Gateshead area (Current all cancer incidence data has only been made available at Newcastle and Gateshead CCG level.
-Previous data from the UK Cancer E-Atlas for 2008-10 shows Gateshead had on average 1,214 new cases in each of those years).
-As a crude rate per 100,000, the incidence in Newcastle and Gateshead of 532 is not significantly different from the incidence for England of 521 [Chart - All cancer incidence] [See also: Cancer incidence by GP practice].
+In 2017/18 there were 2,691 new cancer cases in the Newcastle and Gateshead area.
+As a crude rate per 100,000, the incidence in Newcastle and Gateshead of 512 is not significantly different from the incidence for England of 507 [Chart - All cancer incidence] [See also: Cancer incidence by GP practice].
 For every 100 incidences of cancer that would be expected (based on the England average) there are 127 in Felling and 126 in Dunston and Teams.
 Both wards are significantly higher than the Gateshead average of 109 for every 100 that would be expected [Map - Ward all cancer incidence].

 Incidence of lung cancer is closely related to cigarette smoking with almost 9 out of 10 lung cancer cases (86%) linked to tobacco.

 The number of lung cancer registrations in 2015-17 was 117.8 per 100,000.
 This is significantly higher than the 76.8 per 100,000 national rate [Chart - Lung cancer registrations].